 Fiber Flux, another favorite crochet blog of mine, where you can find free patterns as well as videos, tutorials and crochet-alongs.

-I found nearly 1,500 free crochet patterns on Yarnspirations.
+I found nearly 1,500 free crocheting patterns on Yarnspirations.
 Cool site with nice, clear photos of the finished projects.

-Interweave is a site dedicated to crochet, knitting, spinning, beading, weaving, etc. They have a great magazine as well as how-to videos.
-Their free patterns were a little tricky to find but here is the link.
+Interweave is a site dedicated to crochet, knitting, spinning, beading, weaving, etc. You will find lots of new crochet ideas and patterns.
+They also have a great magazine as well as how-to videos.

 12. All Crafts